William-Robert-Robertson/WildCamera/Development_Environment/Serial_Debugging_From_Linux.md

 u-boot=>
 ```

-From the serial debugging console we can check the device tree:
+From the u -boot serial debugging console we can check the device tree:

 ```
 printenv